hyp3rflow/tart/README.md

 # Widn

-Show your current schedule based on your calendar.
+Show your current schedule on discord based on your calendar.